 Dissociative imagination: "This isn't real."
 The online world can feel like a separate realm where normal rules do not apply--a game space rather than a social space.

 Minimization of authority: "No one is in charge here."
-The absence of visible authority figures (teachers, bosses, police) removes the external enforcement mechanisms that constrain behavior offline.
+The absence of visible authority figures (teachers, bosses, police) removes the external social enforcement mechanisms that constrain behavior offline.

 Suler made a crucial distinction that is often overlooked in discussions of online disinhibition: he identified two forms of disinhibition, and only one is destructive.